 Sixty-one years ago, Explorer I was instrumental in the discovery of the Van Allen radiation belt.
 Originally scheduled to launch Jan.
 28, a jet-stream-related issue postponed it for three days.
 With an original expected lifetime of three years, Explorer I made its final transmission on May 23, 1958, but remained in orbit for more than 12 years, re-entering the Earth’s atmosphere on March 31, 1970.

-Be sure to check back on March 2 when we highlight Rosetta and Philae, the first mission to successfully land on the surface of a comet.
+Be sure to check back on April 24 when we highlight the Hubble telescope.

-Upcoming anniversariesMarch 2: Rosetta and PhilaeApril 24: Hubble telescopeJune 10: Mars Rover – SpiritJuly 10: TelstarJuly 16: Apollo 11July 27: Mariner 2Aug.
+Upcoming anniversariesApril 24: Hubble telescopeJune 10: Mars Rover – SpiritJuly 10: TelstarJuly 16: Apollo 11July 27: Mariner 2Aug.
 5: JunoSept.
 5: Voyager I and IIOct.
 1: NASA’s 61st birthdayNov.
 5: Mars orbiter missionNov.
 20: International Space Station

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.